Continuing Education for Professional Engineers

 Record Keeping for Continuing Education

-Professional engineers who fail to do so may find that the courses and activities in which they were involved are not allowed as PDHs towards renewing their licenses.
+Professional engineers who fail to do so may find that the courses and activities in which they were involved are not allowed as PDHs to renew their licenses.
 If this occurs, the PE has to participate in and complete additional approved courses and activities in order to maintain and renew their professional engineer’s license.
 Failure to do so can disqualify the PE from being able to work on certain types of engineering projects.

-Professional engineers must keep an accurate record of all continuing education courses and activities they complete annually, if they are to be counted towards the required PDHs for license renewal.
+Professional engineers must keep an accurate record of all continuing education courses and activities they complete annually if they are to be counted towards the required PDHs for license renewal.
 Those records must include the name, duration, certificate of completion, sponsoring organization, and number of PDHs the course or activity provided.
 In some states, the professional engineer is required to keep those records for as long as 7 years.
 Although the state engineering boards may not check the records every year, they do ask for records when conducting periodic audits.

 Activities That Do Not Count Towards Professional Development Hours

 The rules governing acceptable continuing education courses and activities vary from one state to another.
-However, the generally accepted rule is that in order for a course or activity to be counted towards PDHs, it must have a clear objective and provide content that maintains, enhances and expands the knowledge of the professional engineer and their ability to practice.
+However, the generally accepted rule is that in order for a course or activity to be counted towards PDHs, it must have a clear objective and provide content that maintains, enhances, and expands the knowledge of the professional engineer and their ability to practice.

 We wrote an extensive article on activities that don’t count for PDH.